D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 ## 9. Note on the data quality assessment

 Policies formulated in this document do not directly lead to the data quality assessment.
-Still, they provide an opportunity to track the history of the data production and use.
-That may enable following the validation experience by the data used in different applications and facilitate the work of any kind of evaluation committees.
+Still, they provide an opportunity to track the history of the data production and use based on the metadata in a standard format.
+That may enable following the validation experience by the data used (in particular if DQE databases will be created and florish) in different applications and facilitate the work of any kind of evaluation committees.